AdobeDocs/experience-platform.en/help/profile/ui/profile-customization.md

 # [!DNL Real-time Customer Profile] detail customization {#profile-detail-customization}

 Within the Adobe Experience Platform user interface, you can view and interact with [!DNL Real-time Customer Profile] data in the form of customer profiles.
 The profile information displayed in the UI has been merged together from multiple profile fragments to form a single view of each individual customer.
-This includes customer details such as basic attributes, linked identities, and channel preferences.
-The default fields shown can also be changed at an organizational-level to display preferred Profile attributes.
+This includes details such as basic attributes, linked identities, and channel preferences.
+The default fields shown in profiles can also be changed at an organizational-level to display preferred Profile attributes.
 This guide provides step-by-step instructions for customizing the way in which Profile data is displayed within the Platform UI.

 For a complete guide to the [!UICONTROL Profiles] UI, please visit the [Profile user guide](user-guide.md).

 ## Reorder and resize cards {#reorder-and-resize-cards}

-From the [!UICONTROL Detail] tab of the customer profile, you can select **[!UICONTROL Modify dashboard]** in order to resize and reorder existing cards or add a new card (widget) to the dashboard.
+From the [!UICONTROL Detail] tab of the customer profile, you can select **[!UICONTROL Modify dashboard]** in order to resize and reorder existing cards.

 ![](../images/profile-customization/profiles-modify-dashboard.png)

-After choosing to modify the dashboard, cards are able to be reordered by selecting the card title and dragging and dropping the cards into a new order.
+After choosing to modify the dashboard, cards are able to be reordered by selecting the card title and dragging and dropping the cards into the desired order.
 You can also resize a card by selecting the angle symbol in the bottom-right corner of the card (`⌟`) and dragging the card to the desired size.
 In this example, the **[!UICONTROL Basic attributes]** card is being resized.

 ![](../images/profile-customization/profiles-resize-cards.png)